Eurovision Song Contest 2011: Broadcasts

 Most countries sent commentators to Düsseldorf or commentated from their own country, in order to add insight to the participants and, if necessary, the provision of voting information.

-Incidents

-Technical issues during semi-final 1

-During the first semi-final, many broadcasters lost contact with their commentators due to a technical glitch.
-Dropouts in the multi-channel sound connections were the cause of this fault, which was corrected, with a second backup system put into place, and tested extensively before the second semi-final.

 Other awards

 In addition to the main winner's trophy, the Marcel Bezençon Awards and the Barbara Dex Award were contested during the 2011 Eurovision Song Contest.
 The OGAE, "General Organisation of Eurovision Fans" voting poll also took place before the contest.

 Marcel Bezençon Awards

 The Marcel Bezençon Awards, organised since 2002 by Sweden's then-Head of Delegation and 1992 representative Christer Björkman, and 1984 winner Richard Herrey, honours songs in the contest's final.
 The awards are divided into three categories: Artistic Award, Composers Award, and Press Award.

 OGAE

 OGAE, an organisation of over forty Eurovision Song Contest fan clubs across Europe and beyond, conducts an annual voting poll first held in 2002 as the Marcel Bezençon Fan Award.
 After all votes were cast, the top-ranked entry in the 2011 poll was Hungary's "What About My Dreams?" performed by Kati Wolf; the top five results are shown below.